 On Monday 01 June Health & Safety Advisors and representatives from the Scottish Police Federation attended on site and found no issues, only examples of good practice.
-Again, this appears to have been an unfounded complaint to the HSE and this matter has now been declared closed by them.
+Again, this appears to have been a malicious report to the HSE and this matter has now been declared closed by the HSE.